jonhue/notion-inline-math/README.md

 To create an inline math block, in a regular inline codeblock surround your LaTex code with `$$`.
 When your cursor leaves the block, the script will automatically render the formula.

+After a page refresh, formulas are rendered automatically.
+Press `F2` to render all formulas on a page.

 Originally inspired by https://github.com/evertheylen/notion-inline-math.